thi-ng/umbrella/packages/meta-css/tpl.readme.md

 }
 ```

-When later used, we can then refer to each of these classes by their generated
+When later used in stylesheets, we can then refer to each of these classes by
-names, e.g. `ma0` to disable all margins or `mh2` to set both left & right
+their generated names, e.g. `ma0` to disable all margins or `mh2` to set both
-margins to `1rem` (in this case)...
+left & right margins to `1rem` (in this case)...

 ### Spec structure